Woljtek/monitoring/trace-processor/README.md

 1. [x] **Child entities**

-In the same way, application is also able to detect relation with child and parent table (subclass in Java world).
-So by configuring mapping for chunk and processing entities:
+In the same way, application is also able to detect relations with child and parent tables (subclass in Java world).
+So by configuring mappings for chunk and processing entities:
 ```yaml
 ingestions:
   -